 Our wonderful editorial staff

 Melanie J. Cordova considers northern New Mexico, when it's not on fire, one of the most beautiful places in the country.
 She likes to see submissions that use magical elements as setting, not plot device, and that can handle magical elements in original ways.
 Melanie is currently a PhD candidate in Creative Writing Fiction and has work out or forthcoming with Red Savina Review, Whitefish Review, The Oklahoma Review, Yemassee, and various others.
-She reviews books for The Santa Fe Writers Project and IndieReader, and has been nominated for Best of the Net.
+She reviews books for The Santa Fe Writers Project and IndieReader.
+You can follow Melanie on Twitter via

 Jason Allen Jason Allen has an MFA from Pacific University and is currently a PhD candidate at Binghamton University, where he is an editor for Harpur Palate.
 A section of his memoir, Still Kicking, was recently nominated for the AWP Intro Journals Prize, and some of his fiction and poems have been published in: Passages North, Cream City Review, Paterson Literary Review, Contemporary American Voices, Ragazine, The Molotov Cocktail, Oregon Literary Review, and other venues.
 He hopes to meet Tom Waits and buy him a cup of coffee.